-Palm tree overlooks a green on Boavista Golf
+Palm tree overlooks the 13th green on Boavista Golf

 Lagos, Algarve, Portugal